minimaxir/gpt-3-experiments/examples/rickandmorty/output_1_2.md

 Morty: What?
 Pickle Rick: I'm just gonna die here, Morty!
 And it's all because of you!
 This is all your fucking fault!
 Morty: I gotta find the antidote, Dad.
-[Pickle Rick gets taken away by the twister]
-[Transition to Pickle Rick outside in the twister]
+[Pickle Rick gets taken away by the twister][transition to pickle rick outside in the twister]
 [Rick picks up some nearby mushrooms and powders them with the sprinkler]
 Pickle Rick: Can't believe all this ingenuity's just going to go to waste.

 ---

 **[Transition to Morty entering the garage.
 There is a pickle and a screwdriver on Rick's work bench]**
 **Pickle Rick: Morty?**
 **Morty: Rick?
 W-where are you?**